purplesectools/DeepProbe/README.md

 Building the Docker Image
 Navigate to your project directory in the terminal and build the Docker image:

-Bash

 docker build -t deeprobe-app .

-This command downloads the necessary Python and Debian base images, installs Volatility 3, sets up Python dependencies, and packages your DeepProbe application.
+This command downloads the necessary base images, installs Volatility 3, sets up Python dependencies, and packages your DeepProbe application.
 This might take a few minutes for the first build.

 Running the Application (Securely Local)
 To run DeepProbe and access it securely from your local machine (browser), follow these steps:

 Create an Isolated Docker Network: This provides an additional layer of network isolation for your container.

-Bash

 docker network create isolated-net

-Run the Container on the Isolated Network: This command ensures the application is only accessible via localhost and not exposed on any public or network IP addresses.
+Run the Container on the Isolated Network: This command ensures the application is only accessible via localhost and is not exposed on any public or network IP addresses.

-Bash

 docker run --rm --network=isolated-net -p 127.0.0.1:8501:8501 \
-  -v $(pwd)/memory:/app/memory \
+    -v "$(pwd)"/memory:/app/memory \
-  -v $(pwd)/out:/app/out \
+    -v "$(pwd)"/out:/app/out \
     deeprobe-app

 -p 127.0.0.1:8501:8501: Maps port 8501 inside the container to port 8501 on your host machine, specifically binding it to the localhost interface.
 This prevents external access.

--v $(pwd)/memory:/app/memory: Mounts your local memory directory into the container.
+-v "$(pwd)"/memory:/app/memory: Mounts your local memory directory into the container.
 Place your memory dump files here.

--v $(pwd)/out:/app/out: Mounts your local out directory into the container.
+-v "$(pwd)"/out:/app/out: Mounts your local out directory into the container.
 Analysis results and reports will be saved here.

 --rm: Automatically removes the container once it exits.